Boston on a budget... With lobster? Yes! Here's what to see in Boston when you're on a really tight budget.

 Our first $200 Challenge took us to northern Vermont, where we enjoyed a beautiful campground, surrounded by the brilliant autumn foliage.
 Ever since, we've been challenging ourselves to make that $200 go even further.
 Campgrounds have given way to hostels and even hotels, while groceries and picnics rub shoulders with diners, bakeries, and cafes.

 But are we ready for Boston - and can we really eat lobster?
+Here's our best take on what to see in Boston when you're on a budget, plus key info on where to stay in Boston that's affordable.

 The Omni Montreal Gets Mornings Right.